1: Introduction

 -

-: When the props are passed deep down from a parent component. -
+Prop drilling: When the props are passed deep down from a parent component. -

-: Prop drilling can sometimes be avoided by using composition in React. -
+Composition in React: Prop drilling can sometimes be avoided by using composition in React. -

-with your context, when no value has been provided (ie not wrapping the component in provider).
+createContext: First argument provides a default value which React will use in the event someone callsuseContextwith your context, when no value has been provided (ie not wrapping the component in provider).
 It is not recommend to use a default value as it’s probably a mistake to try and use context outside a provider, -

 A common mistake of context (and generally any “application” state) is to make it globally available anywhere in your application when it’s actually only needed to be available in a part of the app (like a single page).
 Keeping a context value scoped to the area that needs it most has improved performance and maintainability characteristics.